renovatebot/renovate/docs/usage/upgrade-best-practices.md

 Renovate creates a config migration PR to replace old config option names with their new replacements.
 This way your configuration file and the Renovate docs always use the same terms.

+You'll get config migration PRs no matter _how_ you run Renovate: self-hosting or the Mend Renovate app.

 #### Extends `config:recommended`

 The `config:recommended` preset is a good base to start from.